Boston Manor (band): History

 On 7 September 2018, Boston Manor released their second album, Welcome to the Neighbourhood.
 Critics praised the record: "Boston Manor are one of the few bands to easily surpass the quality of their debut with their sophomore release by taking everything that made them good in the first place, amping it up 10-fold, and throwing in some new tricks for good measure", and Kerrang! featured it as Album Of The Week.

 At the beginning of 2019, the band embarked on a European tour supporting Good Charlotte, before joining A Day To Remember for a spring leg in the US.

 On 3 June 2019, Boston Manor released a new track, "Liquid", featuring Trophy Eyes frontman John Floreani.
 The single included an acoustic version of "Halo", hit single from Welcome to the Neighbourhood.

 In summer 2019, the band performed live at Reading and Leeds Festivals for the first time, before starting a tour across Europe in October and their first headlining tour in the US and Canada in November/December with support from Microwave, Heart Attack Man and Selfish Things.

 On 19 August 2019, Boston Manor reimagined the single "England's Dreaming" in an acoustic version: the release was accompanied by a remix of "Welcome to the Neighbourhood" by Lebrock as b-side.

 On 1 May 2020, Boston Manor released their third studio album, Glue.
+In April 2020, Kerrang described the band as "the voice of a new generation".

 In July 2021, Boston Manor announced their signing with SharpTone Records as well as a European tour with Welsh pop punk band Neck Deep.

-On 29 October 2021, Boston Manor released an EP, Desperate Times Desperate Pleasures, prior to their US tour with Neck Deep.
+On October 29, 2021, the band released the EP Desperate Times Desperate Pleasures.

+In 2022, the band released Datura, the first album in a two-part series.
+In order to write the album’s successor, they refrained from performing live, though making some festival appearances and playing a small run in shows in the US.
+“Sundiver”, the second part to “Datura”, was released on September 6, 2024.